“I’m Fine”: Signs of Downplaying Mental Health

 Risks of Ignoring or Minimizing Symptoms

-Even if you’re functioning on the outside, untreated symptoms can impact your physical health, relationships and overall quality of life.
+Even if you’re functioning on the outside, untreated symptoms can affect your physical health, your relationships and your overall quality of life.
 Common risks include:

 • Increased anxiety or depression